udexon/Phosway/EMYL_Instagram_PhosGraph.md

 :: N5 always start with leading paragraph.
 Only need one leading paragraph for each section.
 May spawn subsection if there are more leading paragraphs?

+:: Start with shortcomings of free software development without PhosPay, no directions.

+So many free software programmers, no pay.
+A few programmers in MAGAF, highly paid.
+Why?
+How to solve?

+Cloning MAGAF is not rocket science.
+There are enough free software programmers to do so.
+However, they move like random air particles.
+We need SEVERAL BREAKTHROUGH MECHANISMS to make these most talented individuals on Earth to become "self organized".
+Phosway is the name of this comprehensive suite of projects.
+(Click [here](https://github.com/udexon/Phosway/blob/master/README.md) for details.)

 Our purpose is to educate the next generation of free software programmers, Earn Money as You Learn.
 Goal is to make everyone earn as much as shareholders of MAGAF, by creating a fair platform for all developers and users to participate.

 Discuss here or later?
 Differences?